tae898/erc/README.md

 ## Installing the necessary python packages

 Since we deal with multimodal data, there are three different packages to install.
-Ideally, all of them should be in separate repos but I just put all of them here at the moment.
+Each modality is a separate repo.
+They are all submodules of this repo `erc`.
+Use the `git submodule` commands properly.

 1. Vision